-Neos is a home insurance company that provides smart security and safety tech as part of its packages, and the SmartCam is one of these products, made available to anyone for a ludicrously low price.
+Neos is a home insurance company that provides smart security and safety tech as part of its packages, and the SmartCam is one of these products, also made available to anyone who wants it for a ludicrously low price.
+And it's excellent – so good, in fact, that it's our pick as the best cheap security camera.

 What you get for under £25 is on the more basic end of the smart-cam spectrum, but we can’t complain about the quality.
 The Neos SmartCam is an indoor-only camera with 1080p recording through a 110-degree lens.